Independent Community Voter Research

 The Bottom Line — Mayor

-Vinatieri has a 20-year track record, dominant fundraising, and 75%+ vote shares in every recent election.
-Becerra is the first funded challenger in years, running on tree preservation and transparency.
+Vinatieri has a 20-year track record, $87K raised, and 75%+ vote shares in every recent election.
+Becerra is the first funded challenger in years ($29K raised, 95% from Whittier), running on tree preservation and transparency.
 Savage has run four times and never broken 7%.
 The FPPC investigation is open but has made no determination.
-This race is Vinatieri's to lose, but his margins have been slowly shrinking.
+Vinatieri enters with significant advantages in fundraising and name recognition, but his margins have been slowly shrinking.

 6